OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 true
 ```

-As you can see, our class method was called directly, and it returned "true."
+As you can see, our class method was called directly, and it returned "true".
 Now, let's call the `-[JailbreakDetectionVC isJailbroken]` instance method.
 First, we have to call the `choose` function to look for instances of the `JailbreakDetectionVC` class.

 ```shell
 cy# a=choose(JailbreakDetectionVC)